IP Camera Email Alert Setup for Zavio Cameras

 - Check the name of the SMTP server that you already set up.

 - Send Mail To: fill in the email address that you want the camera to send a notification to.

 - Subject: fill in the subject of the email

-- Message: fill in the body of the message that you want sent.
+- Message: fill in the body of the message that you want to be sent.

 - Check the Activate Digital Output box and select the Continuously active while event triggered radio button.
 This will enable the digital output, and in turn the strobe light, for as long as the door contact is opened.